deangela/DM1123-VFS-FA17-Duff/dm1123_vfs_end_of_semester_deliverables.md

 * Your first and last name
 * Your Logo
 * The Name of Your Project
-* Visual Foundation Studio 2014 or VFS 2014
+* Visual Foundation Studio 2017 or VFS 2017

-## END OF SEMESTER DROPBOX LINK REQUIREMENTS

-You need to create a dropbox account if you have not already done so.
-Let me know if you do not have a dropbox account.
-Both you and I can get additional space if I invite you.

-Each student will provide their own dropbox link.
-A dropbox link is actually different than sharing an actual dropbox folder.

-Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)
+## Create a google drive folder, VFS Fall 2017 Your_First_Name, and share with deangela.duff@nyu.edu

-Create a dropbox link with the following contents:
+with the following folders and assignment files as pdf:

-Folders:
 * 01 Logo–1st draft
 * 02 Logo–2nd draft
 * 03 Logo–Final